 A: Afghan and Iraqi SIV recipients are eligible for the same transportation and resettlement assistance, entitlement programs, and other benefits as refugees admitted under the U.S. Refugee Admissions Program (USRAP).
-The U.S. Department of State funds resettlement agencies to provide reception and initial integration services during SIV recipients' first weeks in the United States through the Reception and Placement (R&P) Program.
+The U.S. Department of State funds resettlement agencies to provide reception and initial integration services during SIV recipients' first three months in the United States through the Reception and Placement (R&P) Program.
 This program constitutes a small part of the overall refugee benefits package.
-Beyond the R&P Program administered by the U.S. Department of State, SIV recipients are eligible to receive up to eight months of cash and medical assistance through the Department of Health and Human Service's Office of Refugee Resettlement (ORR).
+Beyond the Department of State's R&P Program, SIV recipients are eligible to receive up to eight months of cash and medical assistance through the Department of Health and Human Services Office of Refugee Resettlement (ORR).
 ORR-funded benefits are independent of Department of State benefits.
 More information about ORR-funded benefits can be found on the ORR website here.